Pankaj Karande, Tânia Baltazar, Jonathan Merola, Carolina Catarino, et al.

 Using their BIO X 3D bioprinter and a temperature controlled printhead, Karande and his team developed a bioink that includes human endothelial cells, human pericyte cells and animal collagen.
 The temperature stability and cell-friendly design ensure that these constructs could be bioprinted.

 This combination of key elements enabled the cells to start communicating and more importantly begin forming a biologically relevant vascular structure within the span of a few weeks.
-With blood vessels beginning to form, nutrients and waste can be exchanged keeping the graft alive.
-Furthermore, the groups significant development highlights the vast potential of 3D bioprinting in precision medicine, where solutions can be tailored to specific situations.
+With blood vessels beginning to form, nutrients and waste could be exchanged to keep the graft alive.
+Furthermore, this significant development highlights the vast potential of 3D bioprinting in precision medicine, where solutions can be tailored to specific situations.